Peters Fahrschule

 All sorts of rumours about the new driving license reform are circulating in Munich and online right now.
 The most common claim: “From 2027 you'll only need 3 special drives.”
 That is factually wrong.

-So you can plan your driving training on a reliable basis, we summarise the verified status here – taken directly from the cabinet decision of 20 May 2026 and Bundesrat document 330/26.
+So you can plan your driving training on a reliable basis, we summarise the verified status here – taken directly from the two Bundesrat documents: 330/26 (draft act) and 365/26 (training ordinance).

 Today vs. after the reform